Hall Surname Meaning, History & Origin

 aged 21, at Port Royal in Jamaica.
 John

 was a tavern keeper in Kingston and this apparently was his second marriage.
 Allegonda joined him in Kingston.

 They lived in a place and at a time when death

 rates, due to yellow fever and malaria, were shockingly high.
 The

 family only made it through this generation because Allegonda had nine children before dying in 1775 at the young age of 37.
-Of these nine, four died in
+Of these nine, four died in infancy and five survived.

 again.
 And his new wife was also called

 Allegonda Tweerts in 1789 and their baby daughter, naturally named Allegonda, was born a year later.
 John died in 1797